lightly-ai/lightly/docs/source/docker/getting_started/selection.rst

 ^^^^^^^^^^^^^^^^^^^

 There are several types of selection strategies, all trying to reach different objectives.
-They can be created using the :code:`DockerWorkerSelectionConfigEntryStrategy` object.
+They can be created using the :code:`SelectionConfigEntryStrategy` object.

 .. tabs::